The Road Less Travelled

 Image credit: Hannes Ploner

-The true beauty of a road is its ability to let even the most secluded spots share their stories with the world.
+The true beauty of a road is its ability to let even the most secluded spots air their secrets to the world.

 Locals had to endure gruelling descents of up to 900 metres just to reach the nearest urban area to shop, sell or trade goods – not a journey for the faint-hearted.
 This extreme isolation fostered a beautifully self-sufficient way of life; villagers lived off the land, spoke in distinct dialects and even developed their own unique expressions.

-The mid-20th century marked a crucial turning point; a network of roads was built to connect these remote mountain villages.
+Then came the 20th century, humming with engines and optimism.
+A new network of roads began carving its way into the mountains.
+For many, this spelled progress.
+For others, it felt like inviting strangers into your living room.
 Although the necessary feats of engineering were seen as signs of progress, people worried they might erode the very qualities that made these places so special.

 As asphalt replaced the cobblestone roads and dirt trails, places like Martelltal, Pfunders and Ultental were slowly connected and began to draw the attention of curious outsiders.

 Today, a drive through South Tyrol is a study in contrasts.
-Modern highways tunnel through the mountains, coexisting with ribboning, rocky roads that only the most adventurous or misguided navigation systems (…ahem, Google Maps!) would suggest.
+Modern highways tunnel through the mountains, coexisting with ribboning, rocky roads that only the most adventurous or misguided navigation systems (…looking at you, Google Maps!) would suggest.

-But these roads don’t just transport locals to the cities and tourists to the villages – they’ve also carried a piece of South Tyrol out into the world.
+But these roads don’t just transport locals to the cities and tourists to the villages.
+They’ve become vessels for culture.
 Today, you can find Loacker wafers in Los Angeles and South Tyrolean wine in Japan.

 Recommended reading